220.127.116.11 Label (command)

 See also: GetConnected method

--n; Create a new label to replace the specified label
+-n; Create a new label or replace the specified label

 Syntax: label -n labelName message